agabor/docs/_includes/ios/local-datastore.md

 ## Syncing Local Changes

-Once you've saved some changes locally, there are a few different ways you can save those changes back to Parse over the network.
+Once you've saved some changes locally, there are a few different ways you can save those changes back to MSG over the network.
 The easiest way to do this is with `saveEventually`.
 When you call `saveEventually` on a `PFObject`, it will be pinned until it can be saved.
 The SDK will make sure to save the object the next time the network is available.

 <div class="language-toggle" markdown="1">
 ```objective_c